aarong/feedme-server-core/DEV.md

    connections, the transport state must become `started`.

-3. When `starting` and the transport fails to begin listening for client connections , the transport state must become `stopping`.
+3. When `starting` and the transport fails to begin listening for client connections, the transport state must become `stopping`.

-4. When `started` and a call to `stop()` is received, the transport state must become `stopping`.
+4. When `started` and a call to `transport.stop()` is received, the transport state must become `stopping`.

 5. When `started` and an unexpected internal transport failure occurs, the transport state must become `stopping`.

-6. When `stopping` and the transport has stopped listening for new connections and has isconnected all previously-connected clients, the transport state must become `stopped`.
+6. When `stopping` and the transport has stopped listening for new connections, disconnected all previously-connected clients, and is ready to potentially restart, the transport state must become `stopped`.

+### Clients

+When the transport state is `started`, clients may connect and exchange messages with the transport.

+When a new connection is established by a client, the transport must:

+- Assign the connection a unique string identifier.

+- Emit a `connect` event referencing the client.

+- Subsequently, if a message is received from the client, it must emit a `message` event with referencing the client and passing along the message.

+- When the connection with the client is severed, whether due to an internal transport failure, an intentional client disconnect, a call to `transport.disconnect()`, or a call to `transport.stop()`, it must emit a `disconnect` event referencing the client.
+It must emit no further `message` or `disconnect` events referencing the client identifier (but is free to reuse the identifier in a future `connect` event).

 ### Transport Methods